RESULTS:

 (Team Leader: Swetha Murthy, PhD, OHSU Vollum Institute)

-Dr. Murthy discovered a set of molecules that were sensitive to stretching cell surfaces.
-She and her colleagues proposed that one or more of these molecules would be important to the control of normal myelin formation in development and remyelination following demyelination in MS. Support from The Laura Fund allowed Dr. Murthy to gain valuable pilot data supporting her novel idea, which led to the team applying for grant support from the NIH.
-This project is ongoing.
+Dr. Murthy discovered a set of molecules that were sensitive to the stretching of cell surfaces.
+She and her colleagues proposed that one or more of these molecules would be important to the control of normal myelin formation in development and remyelination following demyelination in MS. Support from The Laura Fund allowed Dr. Murthy to discover a new molecule that regulates myelination and led to a publication this year in the Proceedings of the National Academy of Science.
+The support also enabled Dr. Murthy to gain support for her research from the McKnight Endowment Fund for the Neurosciences and the Silver Family Foundation.

 Measuring remyelination following aerobic exercise in MS